-

 Suppose we have the following trivial docker image, where we simploy add a dummy

-to the alpine image.We can turn it into a multi-stage image with a testing layer.
+example-appto the alpine image.FROM alpine:latest COPY app/ /app WORKDIR /app RUN ln -s /app/example-app /usr/local/bin/example-appWe can turn it into a multi-stage image with a testing layer.

 Full example repository: Autotest-example.